This one digital transformation mistake is costing insurers millions

 Even though digital transformation is on everyone’s minds, the gap between the will and the ability to execute is clear.

-If you are a CIO, CDO or a CTO in an insurance company faced with paper and PDF forms that need to be digitized ASAP, you’ll want to continue reading.
-By avoiding this single mistake, you can save your organization millions each year, improve customer experience, and finally bring your insurance company to the digital age.
+If you are a CIO, CDO, or CTO in an insurance company faced with paper and PDF forms that need to be digitized quickly, you’ll want to continue reading.
+By avoiding this single mistake, you can save your organization millions each year, improve customer experience in insurance, and finally bring your company to the digital age.

-You wouldn’t code your company’s CRM or marketing automation system, so why some IT leaders still insist on coding digital forms?
+You wouldn’t code your company’s CRM marketing automation system, so why do some IT leaders still insist on coding digital forms?

 Step 1: Creating an MVP

-Creating digital forms is expensive, introduces new risks and delays
+Creating digital forms is expensive and introduces new risks and delays

-And that is just for a relatively non-complicated forms with fields and checkboxes.
-The moment you introduce complex workflows, multiple roles, co-browsing and accessibility support, multi-language support, calculated fields, payments, ID and KYC checks and personalization capabilities – coding the form becomes more complicated, and as a result costs grow exponentially.
+And that is just for relatively non-complicated forms with fields and checkboxes.
+The moment you introduce complex workflows, multiple roles, co-browsing and accessibility support, multi-language support, calculated fields, payments, ID and KYC checks, and personalization capabilities, coding the form becomes more complicated, and as a result costs grow exponentially.

 Step 2: Managing complexity